 ‘My husband was carried to the church the next day by the neighbours, who seemed genuinely upset to see him go.
 Jankin the student was one of those who helped to carry him; and so help me God, when I saw him following the box I thought that his legs and his feet were so handsome that I fell in love with him in a moment.
 He was, I think, only twenty at this time, and I was forty, if the truth be told.
 But I’ve always been young at heart.
 I had a gap between my front teeth which was rather attractive – the imprint of Venus’s seal.
 I was full of life and sexual energy, rich and pretty, still relatively young and fond of pleasure; and my husbands had all said that I was absolutely unequalled down below, if you know what I mean.
 Certainly, I am all Venus as far as my feelings are concerned, but my heart belongs to Mars; Venus gave me my lust and my sexual appetite and Mars gave me my stern will and fearlessness.
 I have a red birthmark on my face, denoting the influence of Mars, and one in a more private place as well.
 Taurus was in the ascendant at my birth, and Mars was in that sign, as it happens.

 ‘Alas!
-Alas!
 Why has love been made out to be a sin?
 It’s true that I’ve never been able to deny my love to a handsome man, but in this, I’ve only been following my natural inclinations, given to me by the stars.
 May God be my salvation, but I've never fallen in love through choice.
-It just happens to me naturally, be he short or tall, black or white; it didn’t matter how poor he was, or from what station in life, so long as he liked me.
+It just happens to me naturally.
+Be he short or tall, black or white, it didn’t matter how poor he was or from what station in life, so long as he liked me.

 ‘Then he would search through his Bible and find that proverb in Ecclesiastes where it is forbidden that a woman should go gadding about.
-Then he would recite: “The man who from an empty sheath his sword would draw, or spur his blind horse over a windswept moor, or let his wife out of the cottage door, deserves to get all that he's asking for.”
+Then he would recite that ghastly poem: “The man who a sword from an empty sheath would draw, or spur a blind horse over a windswept moor, or let his wife out of the cottage door, deserves to get all that he’s asking for.”

 ‘But it didn’t do him any good.
 I didn’t give a rose hip for any of his stupid proverbs or old tales.
 I wouldn’t be corrected.
 I hate a man who tells me all my vices, and so do most other women as well!
 This made him angry at me.
 And that didn’t help him either.

 ‘Who tells us that the lion is good?
 Men!
-But by God, if women had written stories, like clerics in their prayer-closets, they would have written such slanderous things about men that no man in the world would be able to repudiate or properly answer them.
+But by God, if women had written stories, like clerics in their prayer closets, they would have written such slanderous things about men that no man in the world would be able to repudiate or properly answer them.
 Celibate scholars and the followers of Venus will never be reconciled.
 The children of Mercury love thriftiness, wisdom and science, while those of Venus love revelry and lavish expenditure.
-Because they are so different, each falls as the other rises; and thus – God knows! – Mercury is desolate in Pisces, where Venus rises to her highest exultation, and Venus falls when Mercury is raised.
-Therefore, no woman can expect to receive a complement from a cleric.
-A scholar, when he is old, and when his attempts at the adoration due to Venus are worth no more than his old shoe, sits down and writes in his dotage about unfaithful and worthless wives.
+Because they are so different, each falls as the other rises; and thus, God knows, Mercury is desolate in Pisces, where Venus rises to her highest exultation, and Venus falls when Mercury is raised.
+No woman can expect, therefore, to receive a complement from a cleric.
+A scholar, when he is old and his attempts at the adoration due to Venus are worth no more than his old shoe, sits down and writes in his dotage about unfaithful and worthless wives.
 But I’m straying from the point.
 I shall tell you why I was beaten for the sake of that book.

-‘Then he told me about Pasiphae, who was the Queen of Crete; he thought it was a wonderful tale for the poor light it cast this woman in – Fy!
+‘Then he told me about Pasiphae, who was the Queen of Crete; he thought it was a wonderful tale!
+Fy!
 I’ll say no more!
-It was a dreadful thing she did with that bull, I must admit.
+But it was a dreadful thing she did with that bull, I must admit.
 He spoke of Clytaemnestra as well, who caused the death of her husband through her unfaithfulness and he related this story with some relish.
 He told me also how King Amphiaraus lost his life at Thebes, for in this book was a legend about this man's wife Eriphyle who, for an ounce of gold, had given away to the Greeks the location where her husband was hiding.
 He told me about Livia and Lucilia , who both caused the death of their husbands, the one through love, the other because she hated him.
 Livia poisoned her husband late one evening.
 Lucilia, however, loved her husband so much that she gave him a drink to make him frisky, but because of it, he was dead before the morning.
 The message is that wives always bring sorrow to their husbands.

 ‘He told me the joke about Latimius and Arius.
 Latimius confided to his friend Arius that he had a tree in his garden on which his three wives had all hanged themselves, through jealousy.
 “My dear friend,” said Arius, delightedly, “will you give me a cutting from this tree?
 I’ll plant it in my garden straight away!”